-The Master of Science in meteorology requires 24 credits of coursework and six credits of thesis research.
-It is geared to students planning to enter the doctoral program after completion, as well as those who want to work in a research capacity or enhance their qualification for forecasting positions.
+The Master of Science in Meteorology requires 24 credits of coursework and six credits of thesis research.
+It is geared to students planning to enter SLU's meteorology doctoral program after completion, as well as those who want to work in a research capacity or enhance their qualifications for forecasting positions.

 SLU's Department of Earth and Atmospheric Sciences a charter member of the University Corporation for Atmospheric Research (UCAR) which manages the National Center for Atmospheric Research, Boulder, Colorado, under the sponsorship of the National Science Foundation.
 External funding for research comes from the National Oceanic and Atmospheric Administration (NOAA), the National Weather Service, and the National Aeronautics and Space Administration (NASA).
 The department has a dedicated synoptic computer lab and receives real-time data from both satellite downlink and the Internet.

 Software for displaying and analyzing weather data comes from Unidata Program Center, the National Weather Service, and locally written code.

 SLU meteorology graduates work for federal and state government agencies, such as the National Weather Service, Federal Aviation Administration, NASA and the Environmental Protection Agency.
 Others are employed in the private sector, conducting atmospheric and agricultural research, weather forecasting and air quality assessments.

 Successful applicants possess sufficient test scores, GPA and TOEFL scores (for international students).

 An undergraduate degree in meteorology or a related field.

 All admission policies and requirements for domestic students apply to international students along with the following: